 - D.A is 26

 Guest posting guidelines for Blogging Explained

-To maintain the standards that have been built here over time, I ask you to follow precisely these guidelines to avoid ending up in the bin.
-It will save your time and mine as well :)
+To maintain the standards that have been built over time, I ask you to follow precisely the following guidelines.
+It will save your time and mine 🙂

 What should you write?

 My blog aims to help aspirants, entry-level and mid-level bloggers make sense of and use blogging and SEO strategies.

 So the ideal subjects can be:

 - Technical SEO

 - Link building

 - WordPress related advice